 Today, most cosmetic and skincare companies are developing products with UV filters to meet the demand of Chinese consumers.
 Not surprisingly, most skin care products use UV filters.

 What types of sunscreen do Chinese consumers want?

 Consumers’ needs and demands are hyper-segmented and sophisticated.
 As a result, it drives brands to develop more products with innovative textures and features such as high SPFs and a ‘light’ feel on the skin.

 While long-lasting protection is important, awareness of the need to reapply sunscreen regularly is also developing among Chinese consumers.
 In fact, more than half of women who consume sunscreen often reapply it when they go out.
 This puts more pressure on brands to develop products that are easy to reapply.

 In addition, Chinese consumers perceive sunscreens as the most relevant category for anti-pollution.
-In fact, they expressed their willingness to pay more for sunscreen with anti-pollution benefits.
+In fact, they expressed their willingness to pay more for a sunscreen with anti-pollution benefits.

 Chinese consumers have their own expectations which could be reflected in 5 aspects:

 - Easy to use formats such as sprays, sun gels, essences, and transparent sun sticks,